biroman/chat-ping/README.md

 ## Usage

-- The application maintains a list of up to 20 names from the chat.
-You can see the number of stored names below your chat, indicated as '20x🔔'.
+- The application maintains a list of up to 50 names from the chat.
+You can see the number of stored names below your chat, indicated as for example '41x🔔'.
 - Clicking the bell icon sends a ping message in the chat.
+But if you wait untill it hits 50x, it will send two seperate messages with 50 unique names.
-- When the list of names gets full, the system replaces old stored names with new ones.
+- When the list of names gets full, the system replaces old stored names with new ones so both messages will contain up to date names of active chatters.

 ## Customization